What ails ye?

-I stalled for awhile then decided that riding with rotten guts couldn’t be worse than standing in a crowded train with rotten guts.
-I would just have to take it easy and trundle slowly.
+I stalled for awhile then decided that riding with rotten guts couldn't be worse than standing in a crowded train with rotten guts.
+I was prepared to take it easy and trundle slowly.

-But before I knew it, I was zooming along – riding smoothly and easily and only mildly cursing the headwind.
+But before I knew it, I was zooming along—riding smoothly and only mildly cursing the headwind.
 OK, I was burping and farting a bit but I was generally pretty comfortable.
-Yeah, and before long I was pretty well cured – and arrived home with an appetite (albeit for “plain” food only).
+Yeah, and before long I was pretty well cured—and arrived home with an appetite (albeit for "plain" food only).

 So when it comes to day-to-day ailments, there ain’t much that a good long ride can’t fix!

-I’ll just try to remember that next time I look out at a grey sky and start to wonder if I really feel like it today…
+I'll just try to remember that next time I look out at a grey sky and start to think that I don't feel like it today...

 Good points!
 I find that whenever I ride in crowded buses or trains I invariably catch a cold.
 I’d much rather ride my bike.